GaijinEntertainment/GaijinNetApp/Examples/market/READ_ME.md

 ## Overview

-This example aims to demonstrate a possible implementation of scripts for organizing trading on the market.
+This examples aims to demonstrate a possible implementation of scripts for organizing trading on the market.
 Here are some notes on this.
+- `simple_example` - the simplest example demonstrating basic mechanics
+- `non_commodity_example` - an extended example where non-commodity items have been added

 ### base_entities